singhameek/ValnOS/README.md

-ValnOS is a web based desktop OS, built in HTML, CSS, and Java.
-There are 3 apps: A calculator, notes, and web browser. image.png
+ValnOS is a web based desktop OS, built in HTML, CSS, and JavaScript.
+There are 3 apps: A calculator, notes, and web browser.
+(image.png)

 Features: